Path

 weight is most useful when between zero (ending Point array) and one (this Point_Array); will work with values outside of this range.

-interpolate() returns false and leaves out unchanged if Point array is not the same size as ending Point array.
-Call is_interpolatable() to check Path compatibility prior to calling interpolate().
+interpolate_inplace() returns false and leaves out unchanged if Point array is not the same size as ending Point array.
+Call is_interpolatable() to check Path compatibility prior to calling interpolate_inplace().

 • ending - Point array averaged with this Point array